 Roughly one in 10 viewers/listeners of AZPM is a contributor.
 While this is a very good percentage, if AZPM can get to 2 in 10 viewers/listeners to become sustaining members over the next four years, we could close the entire $2 million budget reduction!

 Sustaining memberships enable AZPM to better project future revenue, which helps us better and operate more efficiently.
 Sustaining memberships also easier for you.
 You contribute a small amount monthly, rather than a single, larger one-time donation.
+Of course, your single, renewable annual gift is always welcome.
+Either way, become or stay a part of the Arizona Public Media family of supporters.

 Did you know there are many ways for you to support your local public television and radio station?
 We have opportunities for individuals and groups, and for short-term, long-term, or reoccurring service.